 After blanching the sprouts they are rapidly cooled by being placed in a cold water bath to which ice has been added.

-By semi-freezing them first, the Brussels sprouts stay separate and loose in the container or freezer bag, and that makes them much easier to handle if only a couple are needed from the freezer.
+By semi-freezing them first, the sprouts stay separate and loose in the container or freezer bag, and that makes them much easier to handle if only a couple are needed from the freezer.